PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 PDC would then:

-* Collect the most recent ProposalFieldValues for each CanonicalField for that Applicant.
+* Collect the most recent ProposalFieldValues for each BaseField for that Applicant.
-* Collect the most recent ExternalFieldValues for each CanonicalField for that Applicant.
+* Collect the most recent ExternalFieldValues for each BaseField for that Applicant.

 It would use the ProposalFieldValue set as the primary source, and the ExternalFieldValue set as a secondary source.